bilgrami/award-certificate-maker/README.md

 # award-certificate-maker

 ## About
-This python repo created award certificates for students as JPEG image.
+Use this Python repo to create award certificates for students in bulk.

 ## What we need
 - A background image